Contemporary music with a global cast

 Celebrated for his exuberant virtuosity and a bold repertoire that embraces piano classics and inspired discoveries of contemporary and world music, Joel Fan reinvents the piano recital by illuminating the rare and unexpected—creating, in the words of the Baltimore Sun’s critic Tim Smith, “one of the most satisfying piano performances I’ve heard.”

-Fan will perform a bold selection of works by MIT composers as part of MIT Sounding, and will collaborate with composition students as they develop their own new works in April 2019.
+Fan performs a bold selection of works by MIT composers as part of MIT Sounding, and collaborates with MIT composition students as they develop their own new works in April 2019.

 More about Joel Fan at MIT.